18 Best Places to Visit in Slovenia - By a Local

 Slovenia isn’t a big country, but what it lacks in size it more than makes up for in natural wonder!
 Long overshadowed by our neighbors of Italy, Austria, and Croatia, Slovenia is finally starting to get some recognition as a wonderful place to visit, especially for lovers of the outdoors.

-So if you’ll be planning your trip independently but could use some help sorting through all your options, consider scheduling a Slovenia travel consultation with me!
+So if you could use some help creating the perfect plan, schedule a Slovenia travel consultation with me!

 These are one-hour Zoom calls where we can chat about the trip you’re planning and I’ll share my tips and advice, answer your travel questions, and help you perfect your itinerary.